Lucas-C/rpg-bonhomme/README.md

 - only require a web browser (and an Internet connection to use the remote storage feature).
 - optionnaly you can save your character on a remote server, which will let you to share it with others simply by providing a unique URL.
-- add character sheets from any game.
+- add character sheets from any game, simply based on background image

 # Examples